Captain Guinevere by Clara Bennet

 Run!
 She has to run.
 Gwendolyn Patience has no intention of marrying a man she doesn’t love, but when her parents betroth her to the prince of Voyagea to unite their countries, her only option is to run.
 With the help of some new friends along the way, she commandeers a ship to sail away from her troubles, but instead she encounters the evil Ravenoth who has other plans for her.
 While trying to defeat the evil faerie, she finds the secret lies within herself.
 What she doesn’t expect is to fall in love with the very man she detests.

-I rated Captain Guinevere 2/5 stars.
+I rated Captain Guinevere 2/5 stars on Goodreads.

 This review, like all of my reviews, is spoiler-free.